flyingmachine/brave-clojure-web/content/10-writing-macros.md

 In the last chapter we covered how
 [Clojure evaluates data structures](/read-and-eval/#3__Evaluation).
+Briefly:

+* Strings, numbers, characters, `true`, `false`, `nil` and keywords evaluate to themselves
+* Clojure resolves symbols by:
+    1. Looking up whether the symbol names a special form.
+If it doesn't...
+    2. Trying to find a local binding.
+If it doesn't...
+    3. Trying to find a mapping introduced by `def`.
+If it doesn't...
+    4. Throwing an exception
+* Lists result in calls:
+    * When performing a function call, each operand is fully evaluated and then passed to the function as an argument.
+    * Special form calls like `if`, `quote`, follow "special" evaluation rules which implement core Clojure behavior
+    * Macros take unevaluated data structures as arguments and return a data structure which is then evaluated using the rules above

-Macros are a tool for allowing you to transform an arbitrary data structure into one which can be evaluated by Clojure, effectively allowing you to introduce new syntax.
+So, a macro is a tool for transforming an arbitrary data structure into one which can be evaluated by Clojure.
+This allows you to introduce new syntax.
 The result is that you can write code which is more concise and meaningful.

 Recall the `->` threading macro: